 Physical abuse is probably the easiest form of nursing home abuse to identify.
 Using physical force against a nursing home patient is considered abusive and can often lead to injuries more serious than intended due to the frailty of elderly patients.
 The use of drugs to incapacitate or otherwise control a victim is also considered a form of physical abuse.
 The injuries that result from physical abuse can vary wildly, but in all cases they could lead to death if the injuries remain untreated.

 Neglect is a very serious problem in nursing homes that if gone unchecked may also lead to the eventual death of the patient.
-Other forms of neglect include failure to provide food or water, forgetting to administer medications or the refusal to help the patient maintain personal hygiene.
+Forms of neglect include failure to provide food or water, forgetting to administer medications or the refusal to help the patient maintain personal hygiene.

 Emotional abuse causes the patient to feel fear, anxiety or other distress.
 Abusers may ridicule, humiliate, threaten or curse at the patient.
 They may also scold the elderly person for things that are beyond their control.
-Emotional abuse can also be unintentional as is sometimes the case when a patient is ignored for an extended period of time, isolated or otherwise deprived of human interaction.
+Emotional abuse can also be unintentional when ignoring a patient an extended period of time, isolating or otherwise deprived of human interaction.

 - Cuts, bed sores or wounds